jaydu1/scVAEIT/README.md

 mamba install -c conda-forge "scanpy>=1.9.2" matplotlib scikit-learn -y
 ```

-If you are using `conda`, simply replace `mamba` above by `conda`.
+If you are using `conda,` simply replace `mamba` above with `conda.`

 # Reproducibility Materials
-The code for reproducing results in the paper can be found at the folder `Reproducibility materials`.
+The code for reproducing results in the paper can be found in the folder `Reproducibility materials`.
+The large preprocessed dataset that contains DOGMA-seq, CITE-seq, and ASAP-seq data from GSE156478 can be accessed through [Google Drive](https://drive.google.com/drive/folders/19bzIGKex9Cwoy3ZWXra6D2hvqDtZOvfB?usp=drive_link).

 # Parameters
 ## Network parameters